bu-ist/coding-standards/css-and-sass/README.md

 * Quote attribute values in selectors: `input[type="checkbox"]`
 * URLs must be in double quotes: `background-image: url("images/bun.jpg");`
 * Avoid specifying units for zero-values: `margin: 0;`
+* Where possible, use descriptive values over numeric: `border: none;`
 * Place the closing `}` of a ruleset in the same column as the first character of the ruleset
 * Include a blank line before and after sections but not between rulesets